danielemaurilli/Tachistostory/README_EN.md

 **Tachistostory** is an innovative clinical-educational tool designed to enhance children's reading skills through tachistoscopic technique.
 The application is based on solid neuroscientific principles regarding saccadic eye movements during reading.

+- Presenting words or short strings for very brief intervals (100–250 ms) in controlled screen positions trains the visual-attentional systems that support saccades and fixations during reading (Bakker & Vinke, 1985; Lorusso et al., 2005).
+- This type of training, both in clinical format (VHSS, Tachidino) and in game format (Tachistoscope), is associated with significant improvements in reading speed and accuracy in children with dyslexia and is maintained over time (Lorusso et al., 2022; Piazzalunga et al., 2023; McHolm, 2023).
+- In individuals with ADHD, reading modalities that reduce or eliminate eye movements (e.g., RSVP) improve text comprehension compared to traditional reading, indicating that rapid and centered word presentation can compensate for part of the attentional difficulties (Moussaoui et al., 2023), and that tachistoscopic treatments for dyslexia remain effective even in the presence of ADHD (Lorusso et al., 2024).

+An app like **Tachistostory**, which presents words for very brief intervals within a game/exercise structure, is therefore part of a tradition of *evidence-based* interventions: it leverages the same principles of tachistoscopic presentation and training of processing during fixations that have been documented as useful for improving reading fluency in dyslexia and, potentially, for supporting readers with ADHD.

+---

+**References**

+Bakker, D. J., & Vinke, J. (1985).
+Effects of hemisphere-specific stimulation on brain activity and reading in dyslexics. *Journal of Clinical and Experimental Neuropsychology, 7*(5), 505–525. https://doi.org/10.1080/01688638508401282

+Lorusso, M. L., Facoetti, A., Toraldo, A., & Molteni, M. (2005).
+Tachistoscopic treatment of dyslexia changes the distribution of visual–spatial attention. *Brain and Cognition, 57*(2), 135–142. https://doi.org/10.1016/j.bandc.2004.08.057

+Lorusso, M. L., Borasio, F., & Molteni, M. (2022).
+Remote neuropsychological intervention for developmental dyslexia with the Tachidino platform: No reduction in effectiveness for older nor for more severely impaired children. *Children, 9*(1), 71. https://doi.org/10.3390/children9010071

+Lorusso, M. L., Borasio, F., Mistò, P., Salandi, A., Travellini, S., Lotito, M., & Molteni, M. (2024).
+Remote treatment of developmental dyslexia: How ADHD comorbidity, clinical history and treatment repetition may affect its efficacy. *Frontiers in Public Health, 11*, 1135465. https://doi.org/10.3389/fpubh.2023.1135465

+McHolm, S. (2023). *Exploring brain stimulation methods to improve reading in children with dyslexia: A systematic review*.
+SAERA – School of Advanced Education, Research and Accreditation.

+Moussaoui, S., Siddiqi, A., Cheung, T. C. K., & Niemeier, M. (2023).
+Reading without eye movements: Improving reading comprehension in young adults with Attention-Deficit/Hyperactivity Disorder (ADHD) [Preprint].
+OSF. https://doi.org/10.31234/osf.io/3d4ea

+Piazzalunga, C., Dui, L. G., Fontolan, S., Franceschini, S., Bortolozzo, M., Termine, C., & Ferrante, S. (2023).
+Evaluating the efficacy of a serious game in enhancing word reading speed.
+In *Proceedings of the 17th European Conference on Games Based Learning*. https://doi.org/10.34190/ecgbl.17.1.1661

 ### How It Works

 The tachistoscope presents single words for brief, controlled periods of time, training the visual system to process written information more efficiently.
 The training follows a gradual path: